 This essential data is used for:

-- Accurate Planning & Design: Provides foundational data for architects, engineers, and designers.
+- Accurate Planning & Design: Provides architects, structural engineers, and designers with the foundational data needed for confident refurbishment, redevelopment, or extension planning.

-- Risk Mitigation: Identifies potential issues and clashes early in the design phase.
+- Risk Mitigation: Identifies potential issues, structural elements, and clashes early in the design phase.
+This avoids expensive on-site modifications and delays during construction.

-- Enhanced Collaboration: Digital models (especially 3D point clouds and BIM) improve communication across stakeholders.
+- Enhanced Collaboration: Digital models (especially 3D point clouds and BIM) facilitate seamless information sharing and collaboration among all project stakeholders.

-- Space Planning & Lease Management: Useful for lettable area calculations and spatial utilization.
+- Space Planning & Lease Management: Essential for landlords to determine lettable areas, space utilisation, and create accurate lease plans.

-- Regulatory Compliance: Required for planning applications and building control.
+- Regulatory Compliance: Provides the detailed drawings often required for planning applications and building control approvals.

 Common Deliverables Include:

-- 2D CAD Drawings: Floor Plans, Roof Plans, Elevations, Sections
+- 2D CAD Drawings: Floor Plans, Ceiling Plans, Roof Plans, Cross-Sections, External Elevations, Site Plans.

-- 360° Panoramic Imagery: Captured concurrently for context
+- 360° Panoramic Imagery: Often captured concurrently with laser scanning for visual context.

 Who Needs a Measured Building Survey?